-Continuing the trend of credit card issuers adjusting the benefits on their cards in light of the coronavirus pandemic, Capital One recently announced the limited-time addition of 4% bonus cash back on purchases made for popular streaming services when using either the Capital One® Savor® Cash Rewards Credit Card or the Capital One® SavorOne® Cash Rewards Credit Card.
+Continuing the trend of credit card issuers adjusting the benefits on their cards in light of the coronavirus pandemic, on Friday, Capital One extended the limited-time addition of 4% bonus cash back on purchases made for popular streaming services when using the Capital One® Savor® Cash Rewards Credit Card, and 3% cash back on streaming on the Capital One® SavorOne® Cash Rewards Credit Card.

 Previously, Capital One had added limited-time redemption options on streaming services and food delivery to its Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card.
 But this is the first temporary addition to the issuer’s Savor line of cash back cards.